Wall Street Journal Op-Ed: Washington Deserves a Classical Stadium

 Suggestive AI-generated classical RFK Stadium.
 Credit: Leigh Wolf.

-The Wall Street Journal today published an op-ed by National Civic Art Society president Justin Shubow in which he calls for the architecture of the new RFK Stadium in Washington, D.C. to be classical.
-His piece begins:
+On January 21, 2026, The Wall Street Journal published an op-ed by National Civic Art Society president Justin Shubow in which he calls for the architecture of the new RFK Stadium in Washington, D.C. to be classical.
+See below.

 The largest private development in the District of Columbia’s history is under way: a new Robert F. Kennedy Stadium that will be home to the Commanders football team.
 At an estimated cost of $3.8 billion, it will replace the rusting, abandoned hulk that sits at the east end of East Capitol Street, fronting the Anacostia River.
 Given the stadium’s prime location, President Trump said the replacement is “going to be an architect’s dream.”